Kathy Kramer, Executive Director

 Agnes C. Bunagan, Membership Coordinator

 Agnes is a teacher by training but has spent more years working in development and customer relations than in the classroom.
 Her preference for controlled chaos and a relaxed environment explain the discrepancy.
-She hasn’t given up hope though, as she’s currently training to become a teacher for the blind and visually impaired.
+She is currently training to become a teacher for the blind and visually impaired.
 Agnes first started working at the Weston A. Price Foundation as part-time summer staff after finishing a graduate program in 2010.
-What she thought was a part-time gig extended well beyond summer and turned into a full-time commitment after she resigned from teaching.
-She moved to Naples, Florida, in 2013 for another job but got lured back to the east coast in 2015 and back again to WAPF in 2017.
+It was a part-time gig that turned into a full-time commitment after she resigned from teaching.
+She moved to Naples, Florida, in 2013 for another job but got lured back to the D.C. area and back to WAPF in 2017.
 Her first assigned task at WAPF was quite an eye-opener.
 She read and summarized letters from inmates who wrote to the Foundation about their health issues over the soy laden diet in prisons.
-(The Foundation has been involved in a lawsuit put forth by inmates against the Illinois Department of Corrections over their soy laden diet since 2009.)
+(The Foundation had been involved in a lawsuit put forth by inmates against the Illinois Department of Corrections over their soy laden diet since 2009.)
 Agnes grew up eating mostly real, unadulterated foods but beyond her mother’s perennial warning that junk food was bad, she didn’t know much about the diet-health connection.
-Sally Fallon and her landmark book Nourishing Traditions and the WAPF have since schooled her on this matter, and in fact, she wrote her graduate school research paper on the diet-cognition link for young children.
+Sally Fallon and her landmark book Nourishing Traditions and the WAPF have since schooled her on this matter, and in fact, she wrote her graduate research paper on the diet-cognition link for young children.
 She’s very grateful to do her bit to help advance the important work that Sally has started.